Sreeja-Kodali/Integrated-Patient-Care-Management-Platform/README.md

 # 🏥 Integrated-Patient-Care-Management-Platform
-A comprehensive hospital management system that centralizes patient care, staff coordination, room allocation, billing, and medical record tracking — all through a unified and interactive platform built using **Python**, **Streamlit**, and **SQLite**.
+A comprehensive hospital management system that centralizes patient care, staff coordination, room allocation, billing, and medical record tracking — all through a unified and interactive platform built using **Python**, **Streamlit**, and **MySql**.

 ---